Maintenance Required (film): Plot

-Charlotte or "Charlie" has inherited an auto service shop in Oakland from her father, where she also works as a mechanic.
-During her free time, she uses the alias "GreaseMnky" on an online forum to chat with "Bullnose" about car related issues.
-Unbeknownst to her, the handle belongs to a man called Beau, who is a manager for a big car company, Miller Boys, that has opened operations across the street from Charlie to compete against her.
+Charlotte or "Charlie" has inherited her father's auto service shop in Oakland, where she is a mechanic.
+In her free time, she chats with "Bullnose" on an online forum about car-related issues as "GreaseMnky".
+Unbeknownst to her, "Bullnose" is actually Beau, a manager for big car company Miller Boys, which has just opened operations nearby to Charlie, becoming her competition.

-When Charlie is at her shop with her friends Cam and Izzy, Beau comes in to see his friend Jordan finish up his manicure with Izzy and they discuss Miller Boys' new location that might pose problems for Charlie's business.
-However, Beau does not disclose that he works at Miller Boys.
-Upon leaving the shop, Beau talks to his girlfriend Lola, who appears disinterested in him.
-Later, Beau is having drinks at a bar when he sees Charlie and invites her to play pool - with a wager.
-She beats him handily, as she has been playing the game since she was a child.
+Charlie is at her shop with her friends Kam and Izzy, when Beau enters to see his friend Jordan, who is finishing his manicure with Izzy.
+They discuss how Miller Boys' new location might pose problems for Charlie's business.
+Beau does not disclose he works for them.

+Upon leaving the shop, Beau talks to his girlfriend Lola, who seems disinterested.
+Later, while having drinks at a bar he sees Charlie and invites her to play pool - with a wager.
+She beats Beau easily, as she has been playing for years.

-Mr. Miller hears Beau's pitch regarding Electric Vehicles being the future, and agrees to look into it.
-Charlie visits Miller Boys, and sees Beau there.
-When some employees refer to him as "boss", she sees his badge showing that he is a Miller Boy, and is upset that he didn't reveal that when they first met.
-Charlie changes a tire faster than a competitor there - proof that she is a very good mechanic.
-Back at her home, she confides the events of the day to her friend Bullnose in the online chat room, still unaware that it is actually her rival Beau.
+Mr. Miller hears Beau's pitch on Electric Vehicles being the future, agreeing to look into it.
+Charlie visits Miller Boys and discovers Beau is one of them, and is upset he did not say so when they met.
+She changes a tire faster than a competitor - proof that she is a very good mechanic.
+Back at home, Charlie confides what happened to Bullnose in the chat room, unaware he is actually Beau.

-A TV crew interviews Charlie, and she states that her father built the shop for the community - they are an all-female crew, and won't be bullied by a heartless corporation.
-A concerned woman complains to Miller boys about their putting a small enterprise out of business, but it's justified as a side-effect of capitalism.
-Charlie slowly begins to realize that she can't compete with low prices.
+A TV crew interviews Charlie, who states her father built the shop for the community - their all-female crew will not be bullied by a heartless corporation.
+A concerned woman complains to Miller boys about their putting a small enterprise out of business, but they justify it as a side-effect of capitalism.
+Charlie slowly begins to realize she cannot compete with their low prices.

-Having chatted with Bullnose for a while, Charlie decides to meet up with him at a restaurant.
-Upon arriving at the restaurant, Beau sees that his date is actually Charlie, but approaches her as Beau instead of Bullnose.
-He guesses that she's on a blind date, and proposes dinner with her instead of her missing date - who stood her up.
-She spurns him, and leaves the restaurant, texting Bullnose to never speak to her again.
+Having chatted with Bullnose for a while, Charlie decides to meet him at a restaurant.
+Upon arriving, Beau sees that his date is actually Charlie, but approaches her as Beau rather than Bullnose.
+He guesses she is on a blind date, and proposes dinner with her instead of whoever stood her up.
+She spurns him and leaves, texting Bullnose to never speak to her again.